Danny Trejo: 1985–1999: Acting debut and early work

-1990s: Blood In, Blood Out and career progression

-Trejo had made a dozen films by 1990, including Death Wish 4: The Crackdown, and Marked for Death.
-He enjoyed the making of Guns, yet alleges Erik Estrada took issue with the cast and crew being more familiar with Trejo than himself.
-Trejo says Estrada's ego got the better of him; he believes Estrada arranged for Trejo and a number of others to fly coach instead of first class on the way to Hawaii for filming.

 In 1991, Edward James Olmos originally offered him the role of Pedro Santana in American Me.
 Trejo was unimpressed by the script and his initial meeting with Olmos.
 Trejo claims rumors began circulating within the Mexican Mafia that the script was taking narrative liberties.
 Before Trejo had the chance to attend a second meeting with Olmos, he received a call from Joe "Pegleg" Morgan, the then-don of the Mexican Mafia; Morgan approved of his choosing a role in Blood In, Blood Out instead of American Me.
 In 2021, Trejo stated that he believes Olmos has yet to accept him as a serious actor.
 Of his experiences of Blood In, Blood Out, Trejo recalls feeling uncomfortable around many of the other actors during rehearsals, as they were more established.
 During production at San Quentin, Trejo often had flashbacks to his time there; filming scenes in C550, his former cell, merely exacerbated such feelings.
 Though his previous works brought him opportunities, Trejo credits Blood In, Blood Out as having brought him "legitimate, worldwide fame."